mtzaquia/formulaire/README.md

 ### Building UI

 Formulaire ships with a small set of SwiftUI helpers to wire your form to UI controls while managing focus and errors.
+You can create your own controls using `form.control(for:focusable:content:)` or display custom content with error-awareness using `form.content(for:content:)`.

+Focus and keyboard navigation is managed automatically and supports dynamically-built forms and lists.

 ```swift
 import Formulaire